This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Climb the Clerigos Tower

-Across town and downhill from the cathedral, the ClĂ©rigos Tower is the tallest campanile, or bell tower, in Portugal.
-Standing 76m tall, this iconic Porto tower has a fantastic view of the city and river.
+Across town and downhill from the cathedral, the Clérigos Tower, or Torre dos Clérigos, is the tallest campanile, or bell tower, in Portugal and one of Porto’s major attractions.
+Standing 76m tall over the Clerigos Church, this iconic Porto tower has a fantastic view of the city and river.

-Climb the 200 or so steps for a really breathtaking (and breathless) view from the tower’s observation deck over Porto.
+Climb the 200 or so steps to the top of the tower for a really breathtaking (and breathless) view over Porto from the observation deck.

 This is also a great place to take photos of the cityscape.
 Book your skip the line tickets in advance, queues on the day are often long.